Defect 2 spin blocks of symmetric groups and canonical basis coefficients: The -Fock space

-$\scrf$ has a weight space decomposition $\scrf=\bigoplus_{\alpha}\scrf_{\La-\alpha}$, with $\alpha$ ranging over positive roots.
-If $\alpha$ is the root $\sum_{i=0}^na_i\alpha_i$ with each $a_i$ non-negative, then the weight space $\scrf_{\La_0-\alpha}$ is spanned by the \hsps $\la$ having exactly $a_i$ $i$-nodes, for each $i$.
-By \cref{contcore} these partitions form a combinatorial block, with a corresponding \bac $\tau$ and \baw $w$, and we abuse terminology by referring to the weight space spanned by these partitions as the \emph{block} with \bac $\tau$ and \baw $w$.
-This helps us to avoid over-taxing the word ``weight'', and keeps in mind the connection with blocks in the sense of modular representation theory.
-For any \hbc $\tau$ and non-negative integer $w$ there is a block with \bac $\tau$ and \baw $w$, and we write this as $\blkw\tau w$.
+The Fock space $\scrf$ has a weight space decomposition $\scrf=\bigoplus_{\alpha}\scrf_{\La-\alpha}$, with $\alpha$ ranging over positive roots.
+If $\alpha$ is the root $\sum_{i=0}^na_i\alpha_i$ with each $a_i$ non-negative, then the weight space $\scrf_{\La_0-\alpha}$ is spanned by the \hsps $\la$ with $h$-content $\{0^{a_0},\dots,n^{a_n}\}$.
+So by \cref{contcore} two partitions lie in the same weight space \iff they have the same \bac and \baw.
+Given a \bac $\tau$ and an integer $w\gs0$, we write $\blkw\tau w$ for the weight space spanned by the \hsps with \bac $\tau$ and \baw $w$.
+We refer to $\blkw\tau w$ as the \emph{block} with \bac $\tau$ and \baw $w$; this helps us to avoid over-taxing the word ``weight'', and keeps in mind the connection with blocks in the sense of modular representation theory.
 The aim of this paper is to study blocks with small \baw.